This post is all about simple Christmas traditions.

 21. Remember What Christmas Is All About

-It’s important to set aside time to remember the story of the first Christmas as one of your simple Christmas traditions.
+It’s important to set aside family time to remember the story of the first Christmas as one of your simple Christmas traditions.
 You can read directly from the bible, discuss the story in your own words, read Christmas stories or have the kids act out nativity scenes.